 Let go of the bar and active the quick release on your chicken loop.
-Let go of the handle.
-The bar will go up along the lifeline and the kite will go on inverted flight; and land up side down on the leading edge.
+The bar will go up along the lifeline and the kite will go on inverted flight.
+The kite land up side down on the leading edge.